in28minutes/in28minutes.github.io/_posts/2019-11-15-Software-Design-Priniples-039-Separation-Of-Concerns.md

 layout:  post
 title:  Software Design - Separation Of Concerns - with examples
 date:    2019-11-14 12:31:19
-summary: Software architects and programmers love having Seperation of Concerns.
+summary: Software architects and programmers love having Separation of Concerns.
 What is it?
 Why is it important?
 Let's get started.
 categories: SwDesign
 permalink:  /software-design-seperation-of-concerns-with-examples
 ---

-Software architects and programmers love having Seperation of Concerns.
+Software architects and programmers love having Separation of Concerns.
 What is it?
 Why is it important?
 Let's get started.

 ### You will learn